 Make the Dough

-- Place the cheese, flour, yeast, baking soda, spices, and salt in the bowl of a food processor with the regular blade attachment.
+- Switch to the regular blade.
+Then place the flour, yeast, baking soda, spices, and salt into the bowl along with the cheese.

 - Pour in the warm water and melted butter or oil.

 - Blend again until well combined.
 The dough may look crumbly but should hold together when formed into a ball.